-ON THE INTERNET: fishhunt.dfw.wa.gov TOLL-FREE TELEPHONE: 1-866-246-9453
+ON THE INTERNET: wdfw.wa.gov/licensing TOLL-FREE TELEPHONE: 1-866-246-9453

-Please note: Internet and phone orders may take up to 7-10 business days to receive your license in the mail, however, in some cases you can hunt with an authorization number before receiving your license (see page 18).
+Note: Internet and phone orders may take up to 7-10 business days to receive your license in the mail.
+However, in some cases you can hunt with an authorization number before receiving your license (see page 20).